The Chronicles of Thomas Covenant: Peoples and creatures of the Land

 Forestals are beings who serve the forests of the Land, the remnants of the One Forest, the great sentient wood which once covered the Land.
 They are human in appearance, but according to the Elohim they were created by the One Forest itself using knowledge from another Elohim imprisoned within the Colossus.
 The Forestals actively protected the remaining forest from destruction by encroaching mortals.
 They were more numerous in the distant past but few survived into the era of the New Lords.
 By the time of the Second Chronicles, when the remnants of the ancient forest (with the exception of Giant Woods in the Lower Land) were long dead, the last remaining Forestal lived in Andelain.
 His name was Caer-Caveral, though he was originally Hile Troy, a man from Covenant's world who had once been Warmark (commander-in-chief) of the Lords' army.
-As described in The Illearth War, a mortal may in a desperate situation ask for the Forestals' help by singing the Forestals' own song ("I am the forest...") - but anyone who does that must pay by becoming a Forestal oneself.
+As described in The Illearth War, Lord Mhoram sang the Forestals' own song ("I am the forest...").
+Although it did get the Attention of the Forestal of Garroting Deep, and he did grant to boon to allow mortals under the trees in exchange for the chance to Punish a Raver, he exacted the price of Hile Troy becoming a Forestal.
 Hile Troy was willing to pay that price, to save the army under his command from defeat and destruction.

 The Giants are a race of extremely long-lived (but nevertheless mortal) humanoids of unusual height and strength.
 Giants are known for their stone lore (similar to but not identical with that of the Stonedownors), their skill at seamanship, their good humour and their love of story-telling.
 A common Giantish interjection is, "Stone and Sea!"
 Giants are resistant to cold and cannot be harmed by ordinary fire.
 Fire does, however, cause them intense pain, which they use to cure themselves of grief in a ritual known as caamora.
 In return for a favor performed for the mysterious Elohim long ago, the entire race of Giants are endowed with an innate ability to speak and understand all languages.
 The Giants' own language is very florid and verbose, and they find human speech to be rather curt and inexpressive.
 The Giants of the Land are sometimes called the Unhomed since they were separated from their homeland long ago.
 Although the Giants love children, they are becoming infertile, and their numbers are dwindling.
 Kevin Landwaster entrusted them with the first of his Seven Wards before the Ritual of Desecration.
 They sometimes address (and are addressed by) humans as "Rockbrother" or "Rocksister", in honor of the ancient alliance they made with High Lord Damelon Giantfriend.
 Saltheart Foamfollower is a Giant.